 While I sat and waited for the chiva to come pick me up I eavesdropped on the other tourists, mostly Americans, who hadn’t seemed to enjoy the park as much as I had.
 Mainly these comments came from a trio of girls who had come into both the butterfly garden and insect museum just after me.
 They were gossiping loudly about other backpackers they had met in Lleras most of the time and they never talked to the guides to learn about what they were seeing.
 Perhaps they didn’t speak Spanish, or perhaps they just weren’t interested.
 But I think it’s good to note that learning about what you’re looking at generally makes it more interesting and the visit more valuable.
 I was lucky to have lots of one-on-one attention from the biologists and that definitely improved my impression of the Ecological Park.

 To get back to Medellín I simply reversed my trip to the park, chiva to metro, metro cable to train.
-On the way back I was definitely feeling tired and low on energy.
-I ate the salad and mixed nuts I packed and snapped more photos for my instagram story while listening to a new audiobook.

 Time spent in transit (from Acevedo station): 45 minutes each way